This Indian style potato and cauliflower dish is the perfect side dish for your favorite meat.

 - 2 cups sliced cauliflower

-- 3 tbsp freshly ground ginger I used frozen ginger cubes
+- 3 tablespoon freshly ground ginger I used frozen ginger cubes

 - ¼ cup water